DayvidAstua/Exercice-Cadavre-Exquis-Dayvid/README.md

 It will be so *fun* when everybody will use it and we should manage `100` conflicts.

 Master and branches power

+Maurice walks into a bar.
+Bar tender says: "sorry pal shrimps not allowed in here" Maurice is frustrated.